-of blood vessels.
+Thus, we consider a long slab, $15000 \times 1600 \times 400$ units in microns, and blood vessels, of outer radius 100, 200, and 400 $\mu$ m.
+For each blood vessel radius, we consider three types of blood vessels.
 Arteries have a wall thickness $l = 3.87a^{0.63}$ as in Sec.
-II C for 100 micron and larger artery vessels.
+II C for 100 $\mu$ m and larger artery vessels.
 Veins have a wall thickness of 10% of the inner radius.

-The vein and small artery wall thickness is from ref.31.
-The third blood vessel type has no wall.
+The vein and small artery wall thickness is from Ref.
+31. The third blood vessel type has no wall.
 The wall conductivity is 0.01 S/m in all cases.

 The artery and to a lesser extent, the vein is a resistive element as far as the electrical current is concerned.
 The low conductivity of the vessel wall is an opposite and stronger effect than the high conductivity of the blood (except in the case of no wall).
 Current will preferentially flow around and not through the vessel.
 To see this, consider the extracellular current along the slab center line through the vessel.
-The resistances (length/conductivity) add, and are greater than the corresponding values through tissue.
+The resistances (length/conductivity) add and are greater than the corresponding values through tissue.
 The same applies to other current streamline passing through the vessel.
 The result is a net resistive effect for the vessel, until the fiber orientations are included.